diogro/expressionVariance-manuscript/main.md

 In this model (see [Methods](#Methods)), we use a random effect for individual study ID, a fixed effect for pairwise tissue congruence (whether a comparison is within the same tissue or different tissue), and a fixed effect for pairwise study source (which pair of sources among GTEx, TCGA, and miscellaneous is involved in a comparison) as predictors of the correlations (see [Methods](#Methods)).
 This model (@fig:corr_model) shows that comparisons of studies within GTEx and TCGA have on average higher values of $\rho_s$, but also that comparing studies across GTEx and TCGA also shows a mild increase in the average correlation (@fig:corr_model C).
 Correlations that do not involve studies from TCGA and GTEx (marked as "Misc.") are on average lower (@fig:corr_model C).
-Since TCGA and GTEx are independent, this mild effect on the similarities could be due to the quality of the data coming from these two large projects.
+Since TCGA and GTEx are independent, this mild effect on the similarities could be due to the quality of the data coming from these two large consortiums.
 Tissue also affects the similarity between gene expression SD, with studies using the same tissue being, on average, more similar (@fig:corr_model B).
 However, all of these pairwise effects are mild, and the largest effects on the correlations are those associated with individual studies, in particular some specific tissues, i.e., comparisons involving \textsc{bone marrow} (from GTEx) and study \textsc{srp057500} (which used platelets) are on average lower (@fig:corr_model A).
 The only negative correlation we observe is between these two studies, which also appear further away in the PCoA plot in @fig:sd_corr C.